vidhi-thakur/Amazon-Clone/README.md

 # Amazone-Clone
+An Amazon clone application where one can add and remove products to the basket, view order summary with Sign In and Sign Out functionality.

+##Current Features: -
+1. Add to basket
+2. Remove to basket
+3. Product listing
+4. Input address
+5. Calculated total amount

-This web app is amazon clone app.
-The technologies used while building this app are as follows: -
+##The technologies used while building this app are as follows: -
 1. ReactJS + React hooks
 1. Material UI
 1. Firebase's firestore database